Chart Color Schemes

 Sebastopol - Redan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of 22 projects likely to influence the area.
-Notable projects include Times Square Retail Development, Prosper Estate, Ascot Springs Estate, and 80 Miles Street Residential Subdivision.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
+Notable ones include Ascot Springs Estate, Times Square Retail Development, Prosper Estate, and 80 Miles Street Residential Subdivision.
+The following list details those projected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.